-- Other sources electricity represents electricity generated with purchased steam.
-Other sources heat represents heat derived from waste heat. - Net and gross electricity generation from autoproducers are equal, as no information is collected concerning autoproducer own use. - Own use at main electricity plants has been constant since 2015, as data are no longer available following liberalisation. - Data for electric boilers include heat pumps.
-For this reason, calculated efficiencies exceed 100% for some years. - Autoproducer solar photovoltaic capacity is derived from data from the Japanese administration as well as the IEA Photovoltaic Power Systems Programme (IEA-PVPS) report, "Trends in Photovoltaic Applications" published in 2019. - Data on electricity production from wind began in 1992. - Heat produced for sale in main activity producer heat plants from waste heat and from electric boilers is available from 1977 and 1983, respectively.
+Other sources electricity represents electricity generated with purchased steam.
+Other sources heat represents heat derived from waste heat.

+Net and gross electricity generation from autoproducers are equal, as no information is collected concerning autoproducer own use.

+Own use at main electricity plants has been constant since 2015, as data are no longer available following liberalisation.

+Data for electric boilers include heat pumps.
+For this reason, calculated efficiencies exceed 100% for some years.

+Autoproducer solar photovoltaic capacity is derived from data from the Japanese administration as well as the IEA Photovoltaic Power Systems Programme (IEA-PVPS) report, "Trends in Photovoltaic Applications" published in 2019.

+Data on electricity production from wind began in 1992.

+Heat produced for sale in main activity producer heat plants from waste heat and from electric boilers is available from 1977 and 1983, respectively.

-- The Japanese Administrations attributes heat outputs (with the exception of heat from electric boilers) to individual fuels based on their share of inputs, assuming efficiencies are 100% or less.
-As a result, fuel-specific transformation efficiencies may not reflect actual efficiencies. - Data on heat produced for sale by autoproducer heat plants are not available. - Fuels used and corresponding electricity and heat produced in CHP plants are not included in the CHP data time series, but instead are reported as separate electricity or heat components, leading to some plant efficiency figures not to be accurately calculated. - Inputs of biofuels and waste for electricity production and related outputs are available from 1982. - Net electricity production by autoproducers prior to 1982 includes production from combustible fuel sources only. - Between 1972 and 1976, the use of combustible fuels in main activity producer heat plants is included in non-specified.
+The Japanese Administrations attributes heat outputs (with the exception of heat from electric boilers) to individual fuels based on their share of inputs, assuming efficiencies are 100% or less.
+As a result, fuel-specific transformation efficiencies may not reflect actual efficiencies.

+Data on heat produced for sale by autoproducer heat plants are not available.

+Fuels used and corresponding electricity and heat produced in CHP plants are not included in the CHP data time series, but instead are reported as separate electricity or heat components, leading to some plant efficiency figures not to be accurately calculated.

+Inputs of biofuels and waste for electricity production and related outputs are available from 1982.

+Net electricity production by autoproducers prior to 1982 includes production from combustible fuel sources only.

+Between 1972 and 1976, the use of combustible fuels in main activity producer heat plants is included in non-specified.

+In the 2020 edition, there are revisions in the consumption of solar thermal in the commercial and public services and residential sectors in 1990 - 2004.

-• Consumption of electricity in non-specified industry includes wood and wood products and construction prior to 1982.
+Consumption of electricity in non-specified industry includes wood and wood products and construction prior to 1982.